Daksh/Guides/reportlyfeature/README.md

   doSaveLilypond(logo, "lilypondexport.ly");
 }
 ```
-`null` represents the action of closing, in which case it does not save
+`null` represents the action of closing the pop up, in which case it does not save the file.

-` ` if the user enters no name, the default name `lilypondexport.ly` gets used
+and ` ` if the user enters no name, the default name `lilypondexport.ly` is used to save the file.
-Otherwise the specified name is used

-##The other feature
-As it was suggested by walter, I have been trying to lean JavaScript and implement the feature that you asked me to, ever since that was told to me.
-I found out a good number of things like:
+##Feature
+It was recommended that the code should be changed so that, rather than recording all the notes to the `.ly` file, which the `save as lilypond` block did, we should have the button to save only the current opened file and not requiring to play the audio before save.

 1. The data is stored in a 'logo' structure which has "lilypondStaging" and "lilypondOutput"
 <img src="\images\1.png"></img>